Agencies and Associations

 - Crossroads: News from the WebJunction online library community, which provides training resources to help public librarians meet the needs of their local communities.

 The Administrative Essentials: A Handbook for Wisconsin Library Directors; an important resource for new and experienced directors alike.

 BadgerLearn is a digital literacy training portal for the library community.

 BadgerLearn Pro is a collaborative learning space for Wisconsin librarians offering a training portal for searching resources including streaming tutorials and web-based tools for use in training staff.

-Continuing Education Calendar for Wisconsin Librarians - The Department of Public Instruction displays a calendar of some of the continuing education opportunities available through Wisconsin's Library Systems.
+Continuing Education Resources - The Department of Public Instruction provides continuing education guidelines and opportunities available for Wisconsin librarians.

 Library Boot Camp - Offers new Wisconsin public library directors resources on working with library boards, advocacy, human resources, state statutes relating to public libraries, budgeting, open meetings law, public records, and much more.

 Public Library Space Needs: A Planning Outline A narrative outline and corresponding worksheet to help public library staff and trustees estimate their library's future space needs to determine whether more comprehensive facility planning should be conducted.